Media Backgrounder:

 Natural capital constraints also pose a threat to economic performance and economic stability.

-• Ecological overshoot occurs when human demand exceeds the regenerative capacity of a natural ecosystem.
+- Ecological overshoot occurs when human demand exceeds the regenerative capacity of a natural ecosystem.
 Global overshoot occurs when humanity demands more than what the biosphere can renew.
 In other words, humanity’s Ecological Footprint exceeds what the planet can regenerate.
 The biosphere’s renewable capacity includes the replenishment of resources and the absorption of waste, such as carbon dioxide from fossil fuel.
+Implications of overshoot are explained here.

 3. How Earth Overshoot Day Is Calculated and When It Is Announced

 Every year Global Footprint Network calculates the number of days of that year that Earth’s biocapacity can provide for humanity’s Ecological Footprint.
 The remainder of the year corresponds to global overshoot.
 Earth Overshoot Day is computed by dividing the planet’s biocapacity (the amount of ecological resources Earth is able to generate that year) by humanity’s Ecological Footprint (humanity’s demand for that year).
-This ratio is multiplied by 365 to get the date when Earth Overshoot Day is reached:
+This ratio is multiplied by 365 days (or 366 in leap years) to get the date when Earth Overshoot Day is reached:

 (Planet’s Biocapacity / Humanity’s Ecological Footprint) x 365 = Earth Overshoot Day

 Since the National Footprint and Biocapacity Accounts (based on UN statistics) are time delayed, Global Footprint Network produces an estimate for the current year using latest data points from additional sources.
 The actual date for the year gets announced on June 5, World Environment Day.
-Visit the 2022 Calculation page for details.
+Visit the 2024 Calculation page for details on how the date is estimated.

 The estimated level of resources and ecosystem services required to support human activities today is 1.7 Earths.
 Since 1961, the first year consistent United Nations statistics were available, humanity’s demand on resources has gone from being within the means of what nature could support to significantly over budget.
 Our planet went into global overshoot in the early 1970s.